cjeanner/tripleo-lab/README.md

   List of hashes with the following entries:
   - name
   - base
+  - container (optional, default False)
+  - host (optional, default True)
   - dest (defaults to /home/stack/tripleo/)
-  Synchronize with rsync from your ansible controller to remote
+  Synchronize with rsync from your ansible controller to remote.
+The "host" and "container" params are used for the build destiation - either container or host, or both.
+It results in a different target directory.
 ```YAML
 synchronize:
   - name: tripleo-heat-templates